Gå til sidens indhold

 The liquidator initiates disqualification proceedings.

-In all insolvent estates, liquidators assess whether there is a basis for commencing disqualification proceedings.
+In all bankrupt estates, liquidators assess whether there is a basis for commencing disqualification proceedings.

 The disqualification register

-The person against whom a disqualification order is made is registered in the Danish Business Authority's disqualification register.
-A person who is subject to a disqualification order may not participate in the management of a business enterprise without having personal and unlimited liability for the obligations of the business, cf. section 159 of the Danish Bankruptcy Act.
+The person against whom a disqualification order is made is registered in the Danish Business Authority's (in Danish: Erhvervsstyrelsen’s) disqualification register.
+A person who is subject to a disqualification order may not participate in the management of a business enterprise without having personal and unlimited liability for the obligations of the business, cf. Section 159 of the Danish Bankruptcy Act.

 Who has access to the disqualification register?